 Use it if the content of your solution has to organized in a different way and it is the main feature of your solution.

-There are lots of blog posts with critical opinion regarding this UI pattern.
+There are lots of blog posts with a critical opinion regarding this UI pattern.
 But, is it always a bad thing to use Side Menu?

 What if your solution has got only one major feature?
-If you would like to hide additional and unnecessary complexity of the solution.
+If you would like to hide the additional and unnecessary complexity of the solution.
 Simply, hide the features that are not used frequently in the Side Menu.

 Do not be afraid of Side Menus, just use them wisely.

 Now, when you are familiar with some defects of Bottom Navigation and its alternatives.
 Let’s consider how to improve a bit its behavior to become more user-friendly.